What’s DNA size selection?

 - Mix: Mix MagVigen™ nanoparticles with DNA/RNA sample.

 - Bind: When mixed with a sample, MagVigen™ nanoparticles bind to the desired target (i.e. cells, pathogenic microorganisms, nucleic acids, peptides, proteins or protein complexes, etc).
 This interaction relies on the specific affinity of the ligand conjugated to the surface of the nanoparticles.
-NVIGEN engineers desired surface conjugations.
+NVIGEN engineers the surface conjugations you desire.

 - Wash: The beads respond to a magnetic force (by use of a magnet), allowing bound material to be rapidly and efficiently separated from the rest of the sample.
 After unbound materials are removed by aspiration, the nanoparticle-bound targets are washed by using the magnet.